← Journal

 The single most common framing error in private real estate is conflating the trophy second home with the investment portfolio.
 They should be sized and underwritten separately.

 A €6M family home in Mallorca and a €6M investment allocation to a private real estate fund are not the same financial decision, even though both involve €6M of European real estate.
-The honest framing keeps lifestyle real estate (the trophy second home, the family's primary use) and investment real estate (portfolio allocation, return-driven) in separate buckets.
+The honest framing keeps lifestyle real estate (the trophy second home, the family's primary use) and investment real estate (portfolio allocation, return-driven) in separate buckets — with separate underwriting standards, separate sizing logic, and separate exit assumptions.

 Why the separation matters